ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 comments: true
 ---

-This year, it was already the 6th edition of eXperienceAgile, organised in Portugal, Lisbon by Radtac and Hugo Lourenço -a DevOps and Enterprise Agility Advisor.
-This global conference focusses gathering wisdom and best practices on business agility as well as technical agility, and therefor it was the perfect gathering for Agile & DevOps practitioners from JWorks.
+This year, it was already the 6th edition of eXperienceAgile, organised in Portugal, Lisbon by Radtac and Hugo Lourenço - a DevOps and Enterprise Agility Advisor.
+This global conference focusses on gathering wisdom and best practices on business agility as well as technical agility, and therefor it was the perfect gathering for Agile & DevOps practitioners from JWorks.
 The first day contained 14 talks on Team and business agility with speakers from Europe and America, whereas the second day contained DevOps talks and deepdive workshops with some of the speakers.
 @experienceagile / #xa19 / experienceagile.org

 # Table of content